-- In Team Folder and Secured Folder libraries: one document is created per file uploaded.
+- In Team Folders and Secured Folders: one document is created per file uploaded.
 Document properties gathered from form answers are duplicated across all the documents created.

-Important: When you link a form to a Team Folder or Secured Folder library, you must add a mandatory file upload field in your form.
-If the end user doesn't upload a file, the import of the response in AODocs fails.
+Important: When you link a form to a Team Folder or Secured Folder, you must add a mandatory file upload field in your form.
+If the end-user doesn't upload a file, the import of the response in AODocs fails.

 Number of questions

-If you have exactly the same number of Google form questions and AODocs properties with the same title and the same type, all your fields should match.
+If you have exactly the same number of Google form questions and AODocs properties with the same title and the same type, all your properties should match.

-If you have fewer questions than you have properties, the unmatched properties will be empty when the document is created, even if the field is mandatory.
+If you have fewer questions than you have properties, the unmatched properties will be empty when the document is created, even if the property is mandatory.

 Note: The author of the documents created through the add-on will always be the account of the library administrator who configured the add-on.